Fesh-com/swift-markdown-ui-standalone/README.md

 ## Overview

+This is a subset of [swift-markdown-ui](https://github.com/gonzalezreal/swift-markdown-ui) without the NetworkImage dependency.
+Of course, all functionality using this dependency cannot be used.

 MarkdownUI is a powerful library for displaying and customizing Markdown text in SwiftUI.
 It is compatible with the [GitHub Flavored Markdown Spec](https://github.github.com/gfm/) and can display images, headings, lists (including task lists), blockquotes, code blocks, tables,